Resilience at risk

 —-

-Note: The countries shown in grey on the map could have either i) reported a 0 score, indicating they do not have a MHEWS in place; or ii) they never reported, and may not have such a system in place; or iii) they never reported, but may actually have some sort of an early warning system in place.
+Note: The countries shown in grey on the map could have either i) reported a 0 score, indicating they do not have a MHEWS in place; or ii) they never reported, and may not have such a system in place; iii) they never reported, but may actually have some sort of an early warning system in place; or iv) are dependent territories and detailed data on the existence MHEWS have not been provided.

 Note